- Monevator - https://monevator.com -

 Next best

-Using cheapest index funds UK list
+Using our cheapest index funds UK list

-We’ve given the code for the accumulation fund [15], GBP-priced version where available.
-Income distributing versions are usually offered too.
+We’ve given the code for the GBP-priced accumulation fund [14] flavour where available.
+Income distributing versions are also usually offered.
+Make sure you understand the ins and outs of accumulation vs income funds [15].

 Cheap index trackers and costs – extra detail